JhonathaRicardo/InterferometryAnalysis_LIP/README.md

 Currently, we are focusing efforts on several developments required for a LWFA installation, such as computational simulation support [[12–14]](#reference), a source of high-peak-power laser pulses [[15]](#reference), proper gaseous and plasma target creation [[16, 17]](#reference), and development and implementation of diagnostic tools to assist and monitor the experiments [[18, 19]](#reference).
 The development of diagnostic tools is very important for a better understanding of the laser-plasma interaction [[20]](#reference).
 Diagnostic efficiency is crucial, as instabilities in both targets and laser pulses can result in low reproducibility of LWFA processes and impair the quality of accelerated electron beams [[21]](#reference).
 Among the various non-perturbing optical methods that can be used to diagnose the gaseous target [[22-25]](#reference), interferometry is a very accurate technique capable of quantifying very small optical path differences and therefore suitable for measuring density variations in LWFA targets [[26, 27]](#reference).

-The [Interferometry Analysis - Gas-Jet Profile] software and [Interferometry Analysis - LIP Profile] software were developed due to this need for a new diagnostic tool to aid in the characterization of the supersonic jet of gas, quickly and reliably.
+The [Interferometry Analysis - LIP Profile] and [Interferometry Analysis - Gas-Jet Profile] were developed due to this need for a new diagnostic tool to aid in the characterization of the supersonic jet of gas, quickly and reliably.
 Both softwares were developed by our research group as part of the work to implementation of a laser-plasma accelerator at the Nuclear and Energy Research Institute (IPEN).

 ## Installation
-Interferometry Analysis - Gas-Jet software was developed in Python 3.11 and the use of this algorithm requires the installation of the following packages: [NumPy](https://numpy.org/) [[28]](#reference), [Scipy](https://scipy.org/) [[29]](#reference) and [PyAbel](https://pyabel.readthedocs.io/en/latest/index.html) [[30]](#reference) for data processing, [Pillow](https://pypi.org/project/Pillow/) [[31]](#reference) to manipulate interferogram images, [Matplotlib](https://matplotlib.org/stable/index.html) [[32]](#reference) to plot results, and
+Interferometry Analysis - PIL software was developed in Python 3.11 and the use of this algorithm requires the installation of the following packages: [NumPy](https://numpy.org/) [[28]](#reference), [Scipy](https://scipy.org/) [[29]](#reference) and [PyAbel](https://pyabel.readthedocs.io/en/latest/index.html) [[30]](#reference) for data processing, [Pillow](https://pypi.org/project/Pillow/) [[31]](#reference) to manipulate interferogram images, [Matplotlib](https://matplotlib.org/stable/index.html) [[32]](#reference) to plot results, and
 [PySimpleGui](https://www.pysimplegui.org/en/latest/) to create the users template.

 The second way to use this software is through the executable file.
 The users can create a single .exe file using the [pyinstaller](https://pyinstaller.org/en/stable/) package trought the follow terminal command:

-<code>   pyinstaller --onefile -w IntAnalysis_GasJetProfile.py                </code>
+<code>   pyinstaller --onefile -w IntAnalysis_LIPProfile.py                </code>

 ## How to use it
-Interferometry Analysis - The Gas-Jet software has a graphical interface developed with PysimpleGUI.
+Interferometry Analysis - LIP software has a graphical interface developed with PysimpleGUI.
 This interface assists users and facilitates their applications.
 In this section, we provide users with a simple review of the software's functions and how to use them.
 ### Main Screen